Finn Malmgren

 Finn Adolf Erik Johan Malmgren (9 January 1895 – c.
 June 1928) was a Swedish meteorologist and Arctic explorer.

 Biography

-Malmgren studied in Göteborg, Sundsvall, and Stockholm.
+Malmgren studied in Gothenburg, Sundsvall, and Stockholm.
 In 1912, he began his studies at Uppsala University where he received a bachelor's degree in 1916.
 In 1917, Malmgren became assistant to professor Axel Hamberg in his observatory at Pårtetjåkko; in 1920, he returned to the meteorological institute in Uppsala and a year later was appointed assistant professor at Otto Pettersson's hydrographic institute for oceanic studies on an island in the Gullmarsfjord.